 The intestinal muscles may be unable to move food through the intestines properly, and the body may not absorb nutrients.

-Some of these symptoms can have other underlying causes.
-Not everyone who has Raynaud’s disease or GERD will have scleroderma.
-Most do not.
+Some of these symptoms can have other underlying causes, and not everyone who has Raynaud’s disease or GERD will have scleroderma.

 Diffuse systemic sclerosis